Colorado Springs nightclub shooting: Aftermath

+Perpetrator

-The accused was identified as Anderson Lee Aldrich, a 22-year-old resident of Colorado Springs.
-Aldrich was born Nicholas Franklin Brink on May 20, 2000, in San Diego, California, to Aaron Brink, a former pornographic film actor and mixed martial arts fighter, and Laura Voepel, the daughter of Randy Voepel, an outgoing member of the California State Assembly and a former mayor of Santee, California.
-Voepel and Brink separated and divorced one year after Aldrich's birth; while Voepel went on to receive custody over Aldrich, her tumultuous life – which included multiple arrests and mental health evaluations – resulted in Aldrich being cared for by Voepel's mother who eventually became Aldrich's legal guardian.
+The shooter was identified as Anderson Lee Aldrich, a then 22-year-old resident of Colorado Springs.
+Aldrich was born as Nicholas Franklin Brink on May 20, 2000, in San Diego, California, to Aaron Brink, a former pornographic film actor and mixed martial arts fighter, and Laura Voepel, the daughter of Randy Voepel, a Republican former member of the California State Assembly.
+Voepel and Brink separated and divorced one year after Aldrich's birth, while Voepel went on to receive custody over Aldrich.
+Her tumultuous life – which included multiple arrests and mental health evaluations – resulted in Aldrich being cared for by Voepel's mother and stepfather, who eventually became Aldrich's legal guardians.

-Aldrich grew up in northern San Antonio, Texas, and is a member of The Church of Jesus Christ of Latter-day Saints, though has not been involved in church services for at least a decade.
+Aldrich grew up in northern San Antonio, Texas, and is a member of The Church of Jesus Christ of Latter-day Saints, though according to the church, had not been involved in church services for at least a decade.
 Records indicate that Aldrich was a target of online bullying that involved homophobic taunts while in middle school.
+A mocking Encyclopedia Dramatica page was created about Aldrich in 2015, and he was also a contributor to the site since he was 15.
+In the aftermath of the shooting, the website issued a statement saying: "It wasn't our fault, we swear!"
 Aldrich changed names on April 28, 2016, shortly before turning 16, citing a desire to remove associations with Aaron Brink, who by that point had multiple criminal convictions.

 Aldrich's attorneys have said in court documents that their client identifies as non-binary and uses they/them pronouns, preferring to be addressed as Mx.
 Aldrich.
 Neighbors allege Aldrich to have made hateful comments towards the LGBTQ community in the past, including frequent usage of homophobic slurs.
-Aldrich never mentioned being non-binary prior to the shooting and was referred to with masculine pronouns by the family members.
+Aldrich never mentioned being non-binary prior to the shooting and was referred to with masculine pronouns by family members.
 Police testified they found rainbow-colored shooting targets in Aldrich's home.
-Experts in online extremism have voiced the possibility that Aldrich's proclaimed self-identification could be disingenuous; while the Center for Countering Digital Hate has advised using they/them pronouns for Aldrich, and to balance this with an acknowledgement of the suspect's past actions and impact on the LGBTQ community.
+Experts in online extremism have voiced the possibility that Aldrich's proclaimed self-identification could be disingenuous, while the Center for Countering Digital Hate acknowledges the suspect's past actions and impact on the LGBTQ community.